 For the avoidance of doubt, PGRs are subject to Regulation 7 with regard to disciplinary offences, other than offences of academic misconduct.
 Allegations of PGR academic misconduct are dealt with as set out below in the Section on Academic Misconduct and in Appendix 3 (this includes referral to Regulation 7 in certain circumstances).

-In line with the UUK Concordat to support research integrity, PGRs and their supervisors are expected to maintain the highest standards of research conduct and to act in accordance with the University’s policy framework (the Code of practice and principles for good ethical governance, the Code of Practice on Research Integrity and the Research Data Management Policy.
+In line with the UUK Concordat to support research integrity, PGRs and their supervisors are expected to maintain the highest standards of research conduct and to familiarise themselves and act in accordance with the University’s policy framework: the Code of practice and principles for good ethical governance, the Code of Practice on Research Integrity and the Research Data Management Policy.

 Departments are strongly encouraged to make use of text-matching software (such as Turnitin) on early-stage PGR work (for example PGR TAP and progression reports) to enable any issues with poor academic practice to be identified and addressed at this point.

 PGRs are bound by the SCA's Guidance on proofreading and editing.

 Allegations of misconduct by a PGR in any formal assessment (including but not limited to reviews of progress, the thesis and the oral examination) other than in credit-bearing taught modules will be dealt with according to the Assessment Misconduct Policy for PGRs (Appendix 3).
 No decision about the PGR’s progression or the outcome of the examination may be made until the investigation has been concluded.